kasoju2712/Bibliometric-Matching/README.md

 - Python 3.6
 - Numpy
 - Enchant
+- Spacy
+- NLTK

 Modules
 -----------
+bibmatch
+	1) authorclass -> Functions defined to and process author attributes .

-1) clean_data -> Functions defined to clean data before matching
+	2) clean_data -> Functions defined to clean data before matching

-2) match_utilities -> Consists of functions to match co-authors,organizations and full_names of authors from Wikipedia to Web of Science
+	3) fast_match_utilities -> Functions defined to match co-authors,organizations and full_names of authors from Wikipedia to Web of Science

-3) parse_web -> Functions defined to parse information from Wikipedia such as articles,affiliations and co-authors
+	4) parse_wos -> Functions defined to parse information from Web of Science such as articles,affiliations and co-authors

-4) load_data -> Functions and utilities load appropriate dataframes from Web of Science
+	5) load_data -> Functions and utilities load appropriate dataframes from Web of Science

+parse_prize,parse_prize_winner -> to parse prize winner information of various prizes and store in a proper format

 Execution
 ---------
-1) Execute Nobel_prize_crawl with required modules imported.

- -> First part of the execution deals with crawling laureate's wiki page and extracting relevant information
+Part 1  - Extract relevant information of personality from wikipedia using parse_prize,parse_prize_winner scripts.

- -> Second part of the execution deals with with using the crawled information to uniquely identify laureate in Web of Science.
+Part 2  - Use the information to uniquely match personality in Web of Science.

+Once the required data is available (WOS Data and Wikipedia Information), execute the run_match.py by providing command line arguments .

+Eg: python <name-of-program> <path-to-data> <data1-without-extension> <data2-without-extension>
+	python run_match.py /home/apoorva_kasoju2712/wos_samplecode/ full_df nobel_chemistry_win